akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-0.md

 Every square represents a queryable resource of your PIM; narrows show interactions between them.

 ::: tips
-Don't forget this page and come back to it whenever you need to see the big picture of a PIM.
+Don't forget this page and come back to it whenever you need to see "the big picture".
 :::

 That's all!
 Let's now start serious matters...